 For more information on helpful tips about how to talk to someone about suicide, visit the Conversations Matter website.

 The Mental Health Commission has produced a resource on grief and loss titled “When someone takes their own life…what next?”, which contains information on grief, the coroner’s office, finance, how to talk to children and funeral arrangements.
 It also has sections on social media, getting help and how to support a friend or colleague through the loss of a loved one to suicide.
-It is available in hard copy from the Mental Health Commission by request, or can be viewed online.
+It is also available in hard copy from the Mental Health Commission by request.

 Suicide Prevention Training